thiloshon/Personal-Plastic-Interceptor/README.md

 3. IoT edge device is setup by user in waterways with camera facing inbound flow.
 When a debris is detected it is intercepted by the device and returns to initial state.
 4. Data pertaining to the interception is sent to the IBM Cloudant database for analytics.
 5. IBM Cloud Storage is used to store the backend code of the Pπ dashboard.
 6. IBM Code Engine serves the dashboard on web and binds Cloudant data to the webpage dynamically.
+It is used to scale the application when demand increases.
 7. IBM Weather Company is used to retrieve latest weather updates and alert user.
 (Currently being developed)
 8. Users can view the data online and get alerts.
 (Mobile app is being developed for ease of use.)

+## Long description

+[More detail is available here](./docs/DESCRIPTION.md)

 ## Features
 1. Differentiate Plastic, Tin and Polythene debris in waterways.
-2. Intercept plastic automatically without user intervention
+2. Intercept plastic automatically without user intervention.
-3. Real time update with Dashboard.
+3. Real time update with web Dashboard.
 4. Works online and Off the grid.
 5. Runs without altering/harming the environment.
 Simply place the device on waterway and remove when not needed.
-6. Affordable and Fool-proof.
+6. Affordable and ease to use.

-## Long description

-[More detail is available here](./docs/DESCRIPTION.md)

 ## Project roadmap

+So far we have completed:
+1. User study and requirement analysis.
+2. Design development and review.
+3. Prototype Developement and beta testing in field.
+4. Cloud insfrastructure developement
+5. Web dashboard development.
+6. UX study and documentation.

 Proposed schedule on next steps after Call for Code 2021 submission:
 1. Study Legal and Policy restrictions for test regions (Los Angeles and Colombo).